Constraints on R\'{e}nyi Entropy through Primordial Big-Bang Nucleosynthesis and Baryogenesis: Constraints on R e nyi entropy from BBN

 The permitted range for the R\'{e}nyi parameter $\lambda$ derived from deuterium analysis (Eq. \ref{deuts}) shows agreement with the constraints obtained from helium-4 measurements (Eq. \ref{dhes}).
 The results for the Lithium are shown in Fig. 3.
 The plot presents the constraints on the R\'{e}nyi parameter $\lambda$ derived from primordial $_{}^{7}\textit{Li}$ abundance analysis as

-As we can see from Fig. 3, the analysis of primordial ${}^{7}\textit{Li}$ abundance indicates the permitted range of the R\'{e}nyi parameter $\lambda$ exhibits no consistency with the constraints obtained from ${}^{4}\textit{He}$ (Eq. \ref{dhes}) and $_{}^{2}\textit{H}$ (Eq. \ref{deuts}) abundances.
+As we can see from Fig. 3, the analysis of primordial ${}^{7}\textit{Li}$ abundance indicates the permitted range of the R\'{e}nyi parameter $\lambda$ exhibits no consistency with the constraints obtained from ${}^{4}\textit{He}$ (Eq. \ref{dhes}) and $_{}^{2}\textit{H}$ (Eq. \ref{deuts}) abundances.\\ Note that the analysis presented here employs the linear expansion of the Rényi entropy.
+For the observationally allowed range of $\lambda$ derived from BBN ($\lambda \lesssim 10^{-85}$ in our units), the dimensionless combination $\lambda\mathcal{S}$ during the BBN epoch satisfies $\lambda\mathcal{S} \ll 1$.
+Consequently, including the next-order term ${\lambda^2}\mathcal{S}^3/{3}$ from the full expansion \eqref{SR2} would modify the Hubble parameter $H(T)$ and the amplification factor $Z(T)$ by a fraction less than $ 1\%$, well below current observational uncertainties.
+The truncation to linear order in $\lambda$ is therefore fully justified within the phenomenologically relevant parameter space.
+Values of $\lambda$ large enough to make higher-order terms important are excluded by BBN data.

 The \textit{Lithium problem} stems from the mismatch between theoretical predictions and observed amounts of primordial $_{}^{7}\textit{Li}$ from BBN.
 If a modified cosmological model's free parameter can successfully explain the measured abundances of $_{}^{4}\textit{He}$ and deuterium (which agree with standard BBN) and the problematic Lithium observations, then we could potentially resolve the Lithium discrepancy without needing astrophysical explanations.